martinchernyavskiy/Notes/CS/CS 544/Week1/Encoding and Evolution (ch.4).md

 ?
 - Don't have enough IPv4 addresses
 - Don't want every machine to be able to receive packets from anywhere
-	- Can be dividied into subnetworks to create different networrks in a bigger org
+	- Can be divided into subnetworks to create different networks in a bigger org
 - Creates individual networks within large organization